w1th0utnam3/fenics_work/README.md

 ```

 ### Install script
-The `install_fenics.sh` script downloads all major FEniCS components (fiat, ufl, dijisto, ffc, dolfin and Firedrake's tsfc, coffee, finat) from their repositories (master branch) and installs them in a python virtual environment.
+The `install_fenics.py` script downloads all major FEniCS components (fiat, ufl, dijisto, ffc, dolfin and Firedrake's tsfc, coffee, finat) from their repositories (master branch) and installs them in a python virtual environment.

 #### Options
-The supports a single optional argument which specifies the install prefix for the script.
-In this prefix another folder `fenics` is created, i.e.
+Currently, the script has the following options:
 ```
-install_fenics.sh ~
+usage: install_fenics.py [-h] [-r REPO_DIR] [-y] [-l | -co] [-j JOBS]
+                         [install_prefix]

+install and set up an environment for FEniCS from git

+positional arguments:
+  install_prefix        FEniCS will be installed into this folder.
+If not
+                        specified, the current folder will be used.

+optional arguments:
+  -h, --help            show this help message and exit -r REPO_DIR, --repo-dir REPO_DIR
+                        Directory where source directories (repositories) will
+                        be stored/are already located.
+  -y, --yes             Respond with 'yes' to all confirmation messages.
+  -l, --local           Don't clone any repositories, use local files.
+  -co, --clone-only     Only clone the required repositories, no
+                        install/build.
+  -j JOBS, --jobs JOBS  Number of make jobs to issue for building DOLFIN ('-j'
+                        parameter for make).
+Default is to use 'os.cpu_count()'.
 ```
-creates the folder `fenics` in the user's home directory and installs the components inside of it
+The `install_prefix` will contain the `fenics_env` virtual environment, the `dolfin` install directory, etc.

 #### Virtual environment
-In order to run the script, the `virtualenv` python package is required.
+In order to run the script, the `virtualenv` and `click` python package is required.
 Install it using:
 ```
-pip3 install virtualenv
+pip3 install virtualenv click
 ```
-Optionally add the user python bin directory to your path in `~/.profile`:
+Optionally, add the user python bin directory to your path in `~/.profile`:
 ```
 export PATH=$PATH:~/.local/bin
 ```